Airspace change process

 Any proposed changes to the Australian airspace architecture are managed through the airspace change process.

-The proponent for any change should submit an airspace change proposal (ACP) form to the office of airspace regulation (OAR) by email or fax.
+The proponent for any change should submit an airspace change proposal (ACP) form to the Office of Airspace Regulation (OAR) by email.
 The OAR will acknowledge receipt of all ACPs.

-A change to the airspace architecture will be considered in line with the airspace principles outlined in the OAR operations manual.
+A change to the airspace architecture will be considered in line with the airspace principles outlined in the OAR Airspace Risk and Safety Management Manual.
 Approved airspace change proposals are legislated under the Airspace Regulations 2007.

 Information about ACPs currently being assessed